arthi-tv-sdet/arthi-tv-sdet/README.md

 <h1 align="center">Hi 👋, I'm Arthi Venkateswaran</h1>
 <h3 align="center">A passionate Test Automation Engineer working in India..</h3>
 - 👀 I’m interested in learning new skills to add to my tech stack

 - 🌱 I’m currently learning data structures and algorithm, Jenkins pipeline, Docker and kubernetes

 - 💞️ I’m an open source enthusiast looking to deepen my skills in Test automation
-- 👨‍💻 All of my projects are available at [https://github.com/arthi-tv-sdet]

 - 📫 How to reach me **arthialv@gmail.com**